Bruce Djite

-Bruce José Djité (French pronunciation: /'dʒɪ'teɪ/ JI-tay; born 25 March 1987) is an Australian executive and former association football (soccer) player.
+Bruce José Djité (French pronunciation: /'dʒɪ'teɪ/ JI-tay; born 25 March 1987) is an executive and former association football (soccer) player.
 As of April 2024 he is South Australian executive director of the Property Council of Australia.

 Djite made a name for himself playing in the AFC Champions League, reaching the 2008 AFC Champions League final, and was named Australia League Young Footballer of the Year for 2008.
 He was the Gold Coast United all-time second highest goal scorer and Adelaide United all-time highest goal-scorer.

-He played internationally for the Australia national team, debuting in 2008 and earning nine international caps, and has also played for clubs in Turkey, China, Korea, and Indonesia.
+Although raised in Australia, Djité was born in the United States and played internationally for the Australia national team, debuting in 2008 and earning nine international caps, and has also played for clubs in Turkey, China, Korea, and Indonesia.
 In 2019 he returned to Adelaide United to become director of football for two years, and since then has occupied other executive positions in the business world.

 Early life and education

 Bruce José Djité was born on 25 March 1987 in Arlington County, Virginia, United States.
 He moved to Sydney, Australia, with his parents when he was three years old, when his Ivorian-born father, Paulin, was appointed professor at the University of Western Sydney.
 His mother, Lyn, was born in Togo.
 He has two brothers.

 Djite first played soccer during a four-month stay with his family in Ivory Coast in 1993, and loved it, so registered with his local amateur club.
 He later said "By the time I was 8 I knew soccer was all I wanted to do".
 He joined the Marconi Stallions in 2004 at the age of 16, after the demise of Northern Spirit FC, whom Djite signed for in 2002–03 National Soccer League season.
 He continued to play with Marconi Stallions until the end of the 2005–06 season (August 2006).
 He trained at the NSW Institute of Sport in Sydney.

 Djite completed all of his schooling in Sydney, and then attended Macquarie University for six months, before being offered an Australian Institute of Sport football scholarship, which took him to Canberra for nine months.
 There, in 2006, he attended the FFA Centre of Excellence on a football scholarship with Nikita Rukavytsya.

 He undertook a Bachelor of Business degree as an external student through Open Universities Australia, at the Griffith Business School at Griffith University over eight years, starting in 2011.
 He won Griffith Award for Academic Excellence, for maintaining a GPA of above 6.0.